 The same can be said for high end grooming products, which tick the boxes of being both useful but also a bit of a treat.
 Whether you opt for something like one of The London Sock Company’s gorgeous gift sets, a beautifully made leather briefcase or a luxury shaving kit, even the trickiest of customers are sure to have a smile on their face come Christmas Day.
 Need a little more help?
 We’ve put together a mini gift guide to give you a few ideas:

 This oh-so-chic outfitters has recently released The Bruton Collection, the shop’s first ever in-house designed handbag range and the results are exquisite.
 The pick of the bunch is the Bruton Briefcase, a contemporary take on a classic design in navy calfskin, which makes for the perfect gift combining form and function.
 He’ll want to carry it around even if it’s empty.

 In our disposable culture, it’s a welcome change to receive a Christmas present that will last.
 This shaving set from Thomas Clipper is a thing of beauty with its wooden, hand-turned lathering bowl and handmade, all natural juniper soap – it even has the coordinates of the tree it was hewn from etched on the side.
 This will class up your washbasin for years to come.

 David Gandy, My Style Collection – The London Sock Company

 This nifty set is limited edition and includes a pocket square, tie and pair of socks in three stylish colourways (blue, grey and polkadot).
 Each set comes with a signed booklet and personal message from the king of the catwalk himself and 10% each gift set sold goes to the Style for Soldiers charity so you can look good while doing good.

 Looking for some more gift inspiration from London Sock Co.?
-Click here.
+Check out our gifts

 Looks like you haven't made a choice yet.